cfaife/kafka/README.md

 ### Kraft mode

-And since we are running it in Kraft mode (with no Zookeeper), aditional configs where added to the broker container as environment variables:
+And since we are running it in Kraft mode ( no Zookeeper), aditional configs were added to the broker container as environment variables:

     KAFKA_NODE_ID: 1
     KAFKA_PROCESS_ROLES: broker,controller